jcorner1/Unidata_Workshop2023/README.md

 - Use XAI techniques to identify how the CNN classifies convective mode.

 Furthermore, there are also a lot of objectives to complete when updating this file.
 Some of these include:
-- Adding explanations for a majority, if not all code blocks used in the various notebooks.
+- Adding explanations for most, if not all, code blocks used in the various notebooks.
 - Clearly stating the objectives and conclusions of this project.

 ## Packages
-This work would have not been possible if not for the development and maintence of many open-source Python packages.
+This work was only possible using a few open-source Python packages.
 These packages and some of the commonly used functions are provided below:

-- **Xarray** - A library normally used when working with gridded data such as netCDF and grib files.
-Some of the fuctions used is this work includes:
+- **Xarray** - A library is normally used for gridded data such as netCDF and grib files.
+Some of the functions used in this work include:
-    - **Coarsen** - Makes data more coarse (i.e., lowers the resoultion or increases grid spacing).
+    - **Coarsen** - Makes data more coarse (i.e., lowers the resolution or increases grid spacing).
     - **Where** - Find values of certain logic (greater than or equal to 40).
-Function also allows augmentation of data by performing basic math on the values meeting the criteria or setting it to a set number.
+The function also allows data augmentation by performing basic math on the values meeting the criteria or setting it to a set number.
 - **TensorFlow** - A library that eases the development of workflows when using machine learning.
-TensorFlow is the most popularly used packages in the machine learning industry and some of the commonly used functions are listed next:
+TensorFlow is the most popularly used package in the machine learning industry, and some of the commonly used functions are listed next:
     - **Keras** - Important sublibrary housing different forms of deeper machine learning models.
-Most commonly used when working with nerual networks.
+Most commonly used when working with neural networks.
-- **Pandas** - A library used to working with tabular data such as csv.
+- **Pandas** - A library useful when working with tabular data like CSV files.
+    - **Dataframe** - A common form of expressing tabular data.
+Opening a CSV will return a pandas dataframe, but one can also be made from scratch.
+        - **Append** - Adds a row to a dataframe.
 - **Numpy** - A library used when creating and changing data within an array.
-There are many simple functions used when "playing with the data", of which some are listed below:
+There are many simple functions used when "playing with the data," of which are listed below:

 ## Author Information
 Jeremy Corner - M.S.
 Student &nbsp; &nbsp; &nbsp;  <a href="https://github.com/jcorner1">Github</a> &nbsp; | &nbsp;<a href="https://twitter.com/JcornerWx">Twitter</a> &nbsp; | &nbsp; <a href="mailto:jcorner1@niu.edu">Email</a>